enligence/persona-link/README.md

 ## How to Contribute

 We greatly appreciate any contribution to Persona Link.
 It's our contributors who help make this project better and more beneficial for everyone.
-Check out our `CONTRIBUTING` file to find out how you can be a part of this incredible project.
+Check out our [ROADMAP](Roadmap.md) to be part of this project.
+You can always suggest any new ideas to be included in the Roadmap.

 ## Code of Conduct

-Outlines how contributors should interact with each other.
-Please read and follow our `CODE_OF_CONDUCT` to maintain a positive and inclusive environment.
+Please read and follow our [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) to maintain a positive and inclusive environment.

 ## Licensing

 This project leverages an open source license.
-For more details, please check out the `LICENSE` file.
+For more details, please check out the [LICENSE](LICENSE) file.

 ## Contact Information